rocksclusters/FingerPrint/README.md

 the systems.

 If found on the system (they are not required), fingerprint uses:
- - prelink (to remove prelinking information from libraries and get their hash)
+ - prelink (to remove pre-linking information from libraries and get their hash)
  - dpkg or rpm (to record package version and info regarding dependencies)

 FingerPrint comes with a stack tracing facility that can be used to determine